josh-flatt/cs350/Documents/Milestone-3/Test/Report.md

 # AI Prompts

-- Write a python script that compares two python project directories.
-If the source files are more than 50% identical to eachother, write to console "PASS" alongside the filename and directory.
+- write a python script that reads through a project directory.
+If the number of lines in a file named tests.py is at least 50% of the lines out of every source file in the project, return true.

 - Write a python script that checks a locally hosted Django server, and sees if a view properly loads based on if the conditionals of the html template load content.